 You will need to generate a public/private key pair.
 You need to provide GPG public key to encrypt your file.

 When you entered all required fields, click Save.
 When you select Save, the Activate button will become clickable.
 Selecting this button will begin the file stream.

-Switch to the Pushes tab to see the status and check for any errors.
+Switch to the Export History tab to see the status and check for any errors.
 Once the status has a green tick, the file has been successfully pushed to the SFTP server.